Clastify logo

 Easy

-State what is meant by a period in the periodic table.
+State the name given to a horizontal row in the periodic table.

 SL • Paper 1A